-★ NEW!
 Legend.
 68 days.
 Determinate.
-This very early variety sets large fruit that are glossy red and round with a very good flavor that is a nice blend of sugars and acids.
+This early variety sets large fruit that are glossy red and round.
+Flavor is a balance of sugars and acids.
 Strong resistance against the late blight fungus, a problem that has thwarted many a tomato gardener.
 It sets fruit well under cool temperatures, and contains few seeds.
-This combination of great taste, earliness, and strong disease resistance makes Legend truly memorable.